smrt28/tc-play/README.md

 About
 ==========

+This is a modified experimental tcplay version.

+Major changes:

+* new Crypto/Hash algorithm (Camellia and Argon2).
+* tcplay doesn't create backup header by default.
+It makes the container emergency wipe much easier.
+* Support for Yubikey security hardware devices
+* Uses autoconf for building

 tcplay is a free (BSD-licensed), pretty much fully featured (including multiple keyfiles, cipher cascades, etc) and stable TrueCrypt implementation.